Replay review in gridiron football: National Football League

 On occasion, challenges can sometimes backfire on teams.
-During a 2017 rivalry game between the Chicago Bears and Green Bay Packers, Bears head coach John Fox challenged a call that had ruled Bears running back Benny Cunningham down at the Packers two-yard line despite Cunningham extending his arm out and touching the pylon, which under NFL rules rule is a touchdown.
+During a 2017 rivalry game between the Chicago Bears and Green Bay Packers, Bears head coach John Fox challenged a call that had ruled Bears running back Benny Cunningham down at the Packers two-yard line despite Cunningham extending his arm out and touching the pylon, which under NFL rules is a touchdown.
 While the Bears won the challenge, the referees actually ruled that Cunningham lost control of the football before being down and fumbled the ball into and out of the end zone, which by NFL rules resulted in a touchback and a turnover to the Packers.
 Although the Packers punted on the ensuing drive, it turned out to be a key play in what was a 23–16 Packers win.
 Since the Bears did get the play overturned (albeit with unintended results), they weren't charged a timeout, giving the Bears a Pyrrhic victory.

 Beginning in 2014, all replays reviews are overseen centrally at the league's headquarters in New York.
 Consultants at "Art McNally GameDay Central" monitor all games across the league and queue up the best replay angles and directly assist the referee in making the decision.
 The move streamlines the process and assures that reviews are consistent across the league.
 It was loosely inspired by a similar setup employed by the NHL.
 It allows input from multiple experts, to ensure that rules are enforced properly and that no rules are accidentally overlooked.
 Previously, the on-site game referee was the sole arbiter of the review (with input only from the replay official).
 The new system eases the burden on the game referee, allowing the crew assembled in New York to do most of the video examination in an isolated, controlled environment, allowing the referee to focus on the on-site mechanics of the process.
 As technology has improved, starting in 2022 the NFL now has what it calls "expedited review" where if either the replay official or New York sees an obvious error, they are allowed to communicate to the referee through his headset to correct the error.